Gallet and ElectaCopyright © David Boettcher 2006 - 2017 all rights reserved.

 Gallet claim to have made in 1912 the first wristwatch to include a centre second hand, that is one originating from the centre of the dial along with the hour and minute hands.
 Previously wristwatches either lacked a second hand or had a small subsidiary seconds dial which was difficult to read accurately.
 A centre second hand is useful for timing tasks such measuring the human heart rate.
 Gallet's "sweep second" watches were issued to nurses and military medical personnel during World War 1.

-This claim cannot be completely accurate.
+This claim is not correct.
 I have a wristwatch with a centre seconds hand that has London Assay Office import hallmarks for 1909 to 1910.
 The movement was made by the company of Alphonse Boichat & Co. in Fleurier.
-The particular design of the centre seconds movement was patented by Boichat in 1900.
+The particular design of centre seconds movement was patented by Boichat in 1900.

-Gallet claim to have made in 1914 the first chronograph wristwatch, which they say was made to the order of the British military, but I have not been able to substantiate this claim.
-This watch was a reduced size version of a traditional pocket chronograph, for which Gallet were well known, and still featured the three piece case, enamel dial, and centre button (pusher) crown of its larger predecessor.
+Gallet claim to have made in 1914 the first chronograph wristwatch, which they say was made to the order of the British military, but I have not been able to substantiate that it was a military order.
+The watch was a reduced size version of a traditional pocket chronograph, for which Gallet were well known, and featured the three piece case, enamel dial, and centre button (pusher) crown of its larger predecessor.

 Electa catalogue 1914